AlexanderOsborne/AlexanderOsborne/README.md

-### Thanks for stopping by, I'm Alex
+### Thanks for stopping by, I'm Alex(He/Him)

-I'm a passoniate software developer with a start up background building great products and working with even better teams.
-I've love to chat about what you're working on.
+I'm a passoniate software developer with a start up background.
+I love building great products and working with even better teams.
+Lets chat about what you're working on.

 If I'm not coding I'm probably out rock climbing or skiing.
 I find time outside is key to squashing bugs.